Being The Artist Vs. Being The Songwriter

 Related News

-1. caleb Says:
+1. caleb says:

 i think that if you aren’t a musician this post makes sense. for those that truly write and create, every pop star is a blemish on the face of truth and reality and that includes all the old ones. they have no talent. if you can’t write than all you are in the end is a body and that doesn’t equate to anything other than luck.